karammasri/AuthAdminHelper/Docs/AuthAdmin-UserGuide.md

 Where:

 - `<AUName>` is the display name of the Administrative Unit to query for delegated Authentication Administrators.
-- `<AuthenticationAdminUPN>` is the user principal name of the delegated Authentication Administrator to remove from the Administrative Unit
+- `<AuthAdminUPN>` is the user principal name of the delegated Authentication Administrator to remove from the Administrative Unit

 ## About the output messages